Asian Forum for Human Rights and Development: Consolidation and growth (1994–2004)

 With Forum-Asia no longer being in the experimental phase, the time to strengthen and expand the network started after the GA of 1994.
 New strategies and programmes were developed, including diplomacy, human rights education, advocacy and campaigning.
-The Secretariat also expanded its work on particular focus areas, including from 1995 on women's human rights.
+In 1995, the Secretariat expanded its scope to include programs dedicated to women's human rights.

 In 1995 Forum-Asia undertook its first country mission.
 The regional mission to Burma focused on assessing the situation in the country.
-The group met with different stakeholders, including Aung San Suu Kyi, and based on these engagements assessed how Forum-Asia could assist the HRDs of the country to improve the human rights situation in Burma.
+The delegation met with various local figures, including Aung San Suu Kyi, to determine how the network could support human rights advocacy in the country.

-A year later, in 1996, the involvement of Forum-Asia in Burma became instrumental to the establishment of the Alternative ASEAN Network on Burma (ALTSEAN-Burma), a network of organisations and individuals based in Member States of the Association of Southeast Asian Nations (ASEAN) that support the movement for human rights and democracy in Burma.
+In 1996, Forum-Asia participated in the establishment of the Alternative ASEAN Network on Burma (ALTSEAN-Burma), a network of groups and individuals supporting human rights and democracy initiatives in Burma.

-Forum-Asia's involvement in the developmental stage of new initiatives has been repeated multiple times during the network's existence.
-Forum-Asia would be part of identifying a key concern or issue related to human rights, it would (co-)organise a meeting on the topic, during which a new network or collective would be established.
-Often, Forum-Asia would initially fulfil the role of Secretariat or host the Secretariat for the new group before they became independent.
+Forum-Asia frequently assisted in the incubation of new regional networks.
+The organization routinely co-organized initial meetings on specific human rights issues and served as a temporary secretariat for emerging groups until they established independence.

-In this manner the Asian Network for Free Elections (ANFREL) was established in 1997.
-ANFREL works to promote and support democratisation at national and regional levels across Asia.
-They focus on elections and election monitoring.
-Another example is Forum-Asia's involvement with the non-governmental organisations (NGO) Coalition for the International Criminal Court (CICC) in 2001.
+For example, the Asian Network for Free Elections (ANFREL) was established using this framework in 1997 to focus on regional election monitoring.
+Forum-Asia similarly participated in the non-governmental organisations (NGO) Coalition for the International Criminal Court (CICC) in 2001.